-Source: California Department of Finance, Historical Census Population of Counties in California, 1850-1990; Historical Census Population of Places, Towns, and Cities in California, 1850-1990; City/County Population & Housing Estimates, 1990-1998(Report E-5); City/County Population & Housing Estimates, 2000-2008 (Report E-5; HCD-HE Data Packages 2013 and 2020)
+Source: California Department of Finance, Historical Census Population of Counties in California, 1850- 1990; City/County Population & Housing Estimates, 1990-1998 (Report E-5); City/County Population & Housing Estimates, 2000-2008 (Report E-5); HCD-HE Data Packages2013 and 2020

-Table 3 provides a summary of the population by race/ethnicity for Inyo County (unincorporated and Bishop) from the 2014-2018 ACS.
+Table 4 provides a summary of the population by race/ethnicity for Inyo County (unincorporated and Bishop) from the 2014-2018 ACS.
 Those reporting White, American Indian, and Hispanic/Latino race and/or ethnicity made up the majority of the population in the unincorporated county with 63-percent, 13-percent, and 20-percent, respectively.
 The share of the population of American Indians and Hispanic/Latinos in Bishop differed from that of the unincorporated county.
 In Bishop, American Indians represented less than 1-percent of the city's population, which is 11-percent less than the share in the unincorporated county (13-percent).
 The Hispanic/Latino population in Bishop was 7-percent higher than in the unincorporated County (27-percent and 20-percent respectively).